PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter13.md

 In this example, `read_to_string()` reads the contents of a file into a string, `lines()` splits the string into lines, `filter()` removes empty lines, `map()` trims whitespace from each line, and `collect()` collects the results into a vector.

-## Comparing Performance: Loops vs Iterators
+## COMPARING PERFORMANCE: LOOPS VS ITERATORS

 In Rust, iterators are generally as efficient as traditional loops, and in many cases, they can even be more efficient due to optimizations performed by the compiler.
 However, there might be specific cases where loops are more suitable, such as when you need explicit control over iteration or when performance is critical.